Talib07/Spotify-playlist-clustering/README.md

 # Spotify-playlist-clustering

-File here takes a spotify playlist from spotify web API and performs clustering on the track
+SpotifyPro file here takes a spotify playlist from spotify web API and performs KMeans clustering on the track of the playlist